-- i.
-Inspection, investigation by, or warning or official order from, government regarding a (possible) violated policy, permit or legislation or permit conditions. - ii.
-Any work-related fatality; - Accidents requiring medical treatment, in case of hospital admittance, in case of medical leave days, in case of permanent complete or partial invalidity of an employee, fractured or cracked bones or teeth, punctured eardrums or hearing loss; - iv.
-Near miss events, which are legally required to be reported by the Contractor to the Labor Department immediately, no later than three days; following the NATIONAL REGULATIONs containing (general) measures (provisions) for the security of work in enterprises (overheid.nl).
+- Inspection, investigation by, or warning or official order from, government regarding a (possible) violated policy, permit or legislation or permit conditions. - Any work-related fatality;

+Accidents requiring medical treatment, in case of hospital admittance, in case of medical leave days, in case of permanent complete or partial invalidity of an employee, fractured or cracked bones or teeth, punctured eardrums or hearing loss;

+Near miss events, which are legally required to be reported by the Contractor to the Labor Department immediately, no later than three days; following the NATIONAL REGULATIONS containing (general) measures (provisions) for the security of work in enterprises (overheid.nl).4

-&lt;sup>4 LANDSVERORDENING houdende bepalingen tot beveiliging van de arbeid in ondernemingen (overheid.nl),
+4 LANDSVERORDENING houdende bepalingen tot beveiliging van de arbeid in ondernemingen (overheid.nl),

 - v.
 A significant environmental incident as a consequence of which major pollution (air, water, noise, or land) or a significant adverse environmental impact (wildlife or local habitat) has occurred, is occurring, or is likely to occur; - vi.
 Any allegation of gender based violence (GBV), sexual exploitation or abuse, sexual harassment or sexual misbehavior, rape, sexual assault, child abuse, or defilement, or other violations involving children. - vii.
-Suspected Code of Conduct violations in regard to human rights, discrimination against workers, drugs or other illegal activities, fraud & corruption, and conflict of interest; - viii.
+Reported Code of Conduct violations in regard to human rights, discrimination against workers, drugs or other illegal activities, fraud & corruption, and conflict of interest; - viii.
 Significant adverse effects or damage to private property (e.g., vehicle accident, damage from fly rock, working beyond the boundary); - ix.
-Damage to cultural heritage, artifacts, monuments, sacred grounds, etc; - x.
-Encroachment on private property, burglary or theft of assets; - xi.
-Any confirmed Covid-19 case; - xii.
-Incidents related to child labor, forced labor or migrant workers. s, or seasonal workers.
+Discovery and/or damage to cultural heritage, artifacts, monuments, sacred grounds, etc.; - x.
+Significant encroachment on private property, burglary or theft of assets; - xi.
+Displacement Without Due Process: The permanent or temporary displacement against the will of individuals, families, and/or communities from the homes and/or land which they occupy without the provision of, and access to, appropriate forms of legal and other protection and/or in a manner that does not comply with an approved resettlement action plan. - xii.
+Burglary or theft of assets - xiii.
+Any confirmed Covid-19 case, or other infectious disease - xiv.
+Indication or incidents of child labor, forced labor or undocumented workers. - xv.
+Sexual Orientation and Gender Identity (SOGI) related violence or discrimination incidents. - xvi.
+Any indication of gender based violence (GBV), sexual exploitation or abuse, sexual harassment or sexual misbehavior, rape, sexual assault, child abuse, or defilement, or other violations involving children. - xvii.
+Acts of Violence/Protest: Any intentional use of physical force, threatened or actual, against oneself, another person, or against a group or community, that either results in or has a high likelihood of resulting in injury, death, psychological harm, deprivation to workers or project beneficiaries, or negatively affects the safe operation of a project worksite.